 To cut a long story short, I don’t see enough reason to translate my writing myself, or pay to have it translated.
-To be sure, I’d be very happy to see it in other languages (especially the ones I can read), and if anyone out there feels it’s worth the effort, you can count on my eternal gratitude.
-But failing that, this page will forever remain tragically/mercifully short.
+That said, I’d be thrilled to see it in other languages (especially the ones I can read), and if anyone out there feels it’s worth the effort, do contact my agent and count on my eternal gratitude.
+Otherwise, this page will remain tragically/mercifully short.

 Since 2012 I have been writing opinion pieces and essays for the Snob project.
 Here are four of them: